 - Straighten both legs to stand up.

-If Your: Shoulder Blades Pop Up
+3. Your Shoulder Blades Pop Up

 If your shoulder blades are "winged" think: not flat, but rather sticking up like wings) during a plank, you need to push harder off the ground.
 But if that's too difficult, you probably have weak shoulders and upper-body muscles, which can limit your ability to perform the pushing motion, Tripp says.